openservicebrokerapi/servicebroker/spec.md

 ##### Exention APIs Object

-The `extention_api` object MAY be used to desribe any additional endpoint needed related to a Service Instance.
+The `extention_apis` object MAY be used to desribe any additional endpoint needed related to a Service Instance.
 An examples of this might include backup and restore endpoints for a database.
 If present, MUST return a `discovery_url`.
 See [Extentions](#extentions) for more information.

 | Response field | Type | Description |
 | --- | --- | --- |